i-love-flamingo/flamingo-commerce/cart/Readme.md

 The DeliveryInfoBuilder interface can be used in checkout to prepare the DeliveryInfos on the cart.

+#### Optional Port: CartValidator
+The CartValidator interface defines an interface the validate the cart.

+If you want to register an implementation, it will be used to pass the validation results to the web view.

+#### Optional Port: ItemValidator
+ItemValidator defines an interface to validate an item BEFORE it is added to the cart.

+If an Item is not Valid according to the result of the registered ItemValidator it will not be added to the cart.

 #### I just have homedelivery - do I need this?
 Not really:
 A standard online shop won't need the flexibility provided by this objects.